When are Lossy Energy Storage Optimization Models Convex?: Introduction

 \subsection{Main contributions}

-In this letter, we take the perspective of a storage owner-operator, and study a class of optimization problems involving the optimal operation of a single lossy energy storage system in the absence of power transmission constraints.
-Optimization problems of this kind arise in a variety of applications, including demand response, peak shaving, frequency regulation, and energy arbitrage.
+In this \paper, we take the perspective of a storage owner-operator, and study a class of optimization problems involving the optimal operation of a single lossy energy storage system in the absence of power transmission constraints.
+Optimization problems of this kind arise in a variety of applications, including demand response, peak shaving, frequency regulation, and energy price arbitrage.

 To begin, we show that there exists a piecewise affine bijection between the set of feasible power profiles and the set of feasible energy (i.e., state-of-charge) profiles associated with a lossy energy storage system.
-Using this bijection, we provide an equivalent reformulation of the original optimization problem, where the energy profile is the sole decision variable.
+Using this bijection, we eliminate the power profile with a substitution of variables.
+This yields an equivalent reformulation of the original optimization problem, where, in the reformulation, the energy profile is the sole decision variable.
 Crucially, the set of feasible energy profiles is shown to be a convex polytope, which is explicitly expressed in half-space representation.
+In contrast to the various convex inner and outer approximations that have been proposed in the literature, the convex reformulation of the feasible set proposed in this \paper \ is exact (all feasible solutions are preserved without introducing infeasible solutions).

-We also derive sufficient conditions on the objective function of the original optimization problem that guarantee convexity of the objective function associated with the reformulated problem.
-These sufficient conditions for convexity (which can be checked a priori) generalize existing conditions for convexity in the literature, which either require smoothness of the objective function \cite{li2018extended,garifi2020convex}, assume that the objective function is piecewise affine \cite{garifi2018control,hashmi2019optimal}, or impose restrictive conditions on the energy storage system's initial and maximum state-of-charge \cite{lin2023relaxing}.
-Moreover, existing conditions for convexity require the objective function to be nondecreasing in both the storage charging and discharging power variables \cite{li2018extended,garifi2020convex, lin2023relaxing}, whereas the convexity of our reformulation only requires the objective function to be nondecreasing in the storage charging power variables.
+We also derive sufficient conditions on the objective function of the original optimization problem that guarantee convexity of the objective function of the reformulated optimization problem.
+These sufficient conditions for convexity (which can be checked a priori) both unify and generalize a number of existing conditions for convexity in the literature, which either require smoothness of the objective function \cite{li2018extended,garifi2020convex}, assume that the objective function is piecewise affine \cite{garifi2018control,hashmi2019optimal}, or impose restrictive conditions on the energy storage system's initial and maximum state-of-charge \cite{lin2023relaxing}.
+Moreover, existing conditions for convexity require the objective function to be nondecreasing in both the storage charging and discharging power variables \cite{li2018extended,garifi2020convex, lin2023relaxing}.
+In contrast, the convexity of our reformulated objective function only requires the original objective function to be nondecreasing in the storage charging power variables, without requiring monotonicity with respect to the storage discharging power variables.